July 19, 2019

 There are now four brands of Botulinum toxin that have been approved by the Food and Drug Administration (FDA) for the treatment of individuals with cervical dystonia.
 There are three brands of botulinum toxin serotype A, including onabotulinumtoxinA (BOTOX, Allergan Inc.) abobotulinumtoxinA (Dysport, Tercica Inc) and incobotulinumtoxinA (Xeomin, Merz Pharmaceuticals).
 There is one formulation of botulinum toxin type B called rimabotulinumtoxinB (Myobloc, Solstice, US World Meds).
 These brands are not interchangeable, and each should be administered as a unique drug.
 At this time, there is no clinical data that supports the use of one over the other.
 The most frequent side effects from the injection are swallowing difficulties, pain and sometimes neck weakness.
 These side effects are usually mild and transient, lasting a few weeks.
 The FDA has a “black box” warning concerning the use of any of these toxins that indicates that the toxin can spread from the injection site.
-However, with the doses used for cervical dystonia the clinical effects of spread of toxin are rare.
+However, with the doses used for cervical dystonia the clinical effects of spread of toxin are uncommon if administered by an experienced physician.

 Deep brain stimulation surgery (DBS) is effective for cervical dystonia and may be appropriate for patients who lose their response to botulinum toxin, or have a form of cervical dystonia that is difficult to treat with the injections, in particular anterocollis.
 DBS involves the placement of electrodes (thin wires) into the area of the brain called the globus pallidus on both sides.
 The electrodes are connected to stimulators which send small electrical pulses to the brain.
 Although the precise mechanism is not clear, the electrical impulses seem to “reset” the brain and improve the dystonic movements.
 After the DBS is placed, the stimulators are programmed for the optimal outcome.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.